Q1: What will be the fee levels under the title registration system?

 A: The Land Registry as a trading fund department should recover the full cost for providing its services on an overall basis.
 Exact fee levels will be set closer to the time of implementation of the title registration system, i.e. after passage of the Land Titles (Amendment) Bill.

-Q2: What will be the levy rates under the title registration system?
+Q2: What will be the Indemnity Cap and levy rates of the Indemnity Fund under the title registration system?

 Q3: How can one check whether a property is registered under the LTO or the LRO?